 Under the Occupational Safety and Health Administration (OSHA) all employers are kept to a certain standard to ensure safe work habits are enforced and employees are kept safe.
 If you are working in a loud environment, your employer needs to provide you with equipment that will keep your hearing safe.
 Failing to provide adequate working conditions and equipment that will protect the individuals hearing, is a form of violation of OSHA regulation.
 According to OSHA sounds above 90dBA can cause complications to a person's hearing abilities.
 Construction workers, people handling heavy equipment, and those working on landing strips, are exposed to sounds greater than 100dBA.
 In these cases, your employer should provide safety gear to protect against the loud sounds.
 If an employer is violating an OSHA regulation which leads to an injury, the employee is capable of filing a workers’ compensation claim and request an OSHA inspection if the dangerous condition remains after your employer is notified.

 If your claim is denied or contested, you will most likely have to enter a court of law with a judge, your employer, and his attorney.
 You should have an attorney by your side so that your case is represented by strong and reliable attorneys.
-To learn more about your workers’ rights under the State Workers’ Compensation Law, please contact the Orange County Workers’ Compensation Attorneys at 949-423-3212 or you may visit our office at 505 N Tustin Ave #103, Santa Ana, CA 92705 Our attorneys are ready to handle your case and provide the best legal options to ensure you receive the most out of your injury.
+To learn more about your workers’ rights under the State Workers’ Compensation Law, please contact the Orange County Workers’ Compensation Attorneys at 949-423-3212.
+Our attorneys are ready to handle your case and provide the best legal options to ensure you receive the most out of your injury.